CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-The skill provides highly actionable, executable TypeScript code for implementing Apollo RBAC, which is its primary strength.
-However, it suffers from being a monolithic document with all implementation details inline rather than using progressive disclosure to separate concerns into referenced files.
-The workflow lacks validation checkpoints, which is a notable gap for a security-focused skill.
+The skill provides highly actionable, executable TypeScript code for implementing Apollo RBAC with a clear five-step structure.
+However, it suffers from poor progressive disclosure—all code is inlined in a single monolithic file rather than being split into referenced bundle files.
+The workflow also lacks validation checkpoints critical for a security-focused implementation.

 Suggestions